yeha-adry/ijepa/README.md

 ## Method
 I-JEPA is a method for self-supervised learning.
 At a high level, I-JEPA predicts the representations of part of an image from the representations of other parts of the same image.
 Notably, this approach learns semantic image features:
-1. without relying on pre-specified invariances to hand-crafted data transformations, which tend to be biased for particular downstream tasks,
+1. **without relying on pre-specified invariances to hand-crafted data transformations**, which tend to be biased for particular downstream tasks,
-2. and without having the model fill in pixel-level details, which tend to result in learning less semantically meaningful representations.
+2. and without having the model fill in pixel-level details, which tends to result in learning less semantically meaningful representations.

 ![ijepa](https://github.com/facebookresearch/ijepa/assets/7530871/dbad94ab-ac35-433b-8b4c-ca227886d311)